juandoso/Competitions/README.md

-# Kaggle
+# Competitions
-Some code from Kaggle competitions
+Some code from my partitipations on Kaggle competitions